bhushan23/PPTByVoice/README.md

 Control Your PPT presentation using voice commands

+Windows Application.
+tested with Microsoft Powerpoint Presentations (ppt,pptx).

-Currently User Defined commands option is not provided Fork, modify, send pull request and improve it
+Currently User Defined commands option is not provided.

+Fork, modify, send pull request and improve it.